-- (a) At 30 June 2017 and 2016, there was no significant unrecognised deferred tax liability for taxes that would be payable on the unremitted earnings of the Company as the Company has no liability to additional tax should such amounts be remitted to its shareholders in the form of dividends. - (b) Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in Mainland China.
+- (a) At 30 June 2018 and 2017, there was no significant unrecognised deferred tax liability for taxes that would be payable on the unremitted earnings of the Company as the Company has no liability to additional tax should such amounts be remitted to its shareholders in the form of dividends. - (b) Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in Mainland China.
 The requirement is effective from 1 January 2008 and applies to earnings after 31 December 2007.
 A lower withholding tax rate may be applied if there is a tax treaty between Mainland China and the jurisdiction of the foreign investors.
 For the Group, the applicable rate is 5% or 10%.
-The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in Mainland China in respect of earnings generated from 1 January 2008.

-At 30 June 2017 and 2016, no deferred tax has been recognised for withholding taxes that would be payable on the unremitted earnings of the Group's subsidiaries established in Mainland China that are subject to withholding taxes.
+The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in Mainland China in respect of earnings generated from 1 January 2008. - At 30 June 2018 and 2017, no deferred tax has been recognised for withholding taxes that would be payable on the unremitted earnings of the Group's subsidiaries established in Mainland China that are subject to withholding taxes.
 In the opinion of the directors, it is not probable that these subsidiaries will distribute such earnings in the foreseeable future.
-At 30 June 2017, the aggregate amount of temporary differences associated with investments in subsidiaries in Mainland China for which deferred tax liabilities have not been recognised was approximately HK\$7,293,000 (2016: HK\$6,980,000).

-(c) At 30 June 2017, deferred tax assets have not been recognised in respect of unused tax losses of HK\$23,747,000 (2016: HK\$19,372,000) as they have arisen in the Company and certain subsidiaries that have been loss-making for some time and it is not probable that taxable profits will be available against which such tax losses can be utilised.
-Out of this amount, unrecognised tax losses of HK\$4,184,000 (2016: HK\$5,253,000) will expire in one to five years.
+At 30 June 2018, the aggregate amount of temporary differences associated with investments in subsidiaries in Mainland China for which deferred tax liabilities have not been recognised was approximately HK\$8,493,000 (2017: HK\$7,293,000). - (c) At 30 June 2018, deferred tax assets have not been recognised in respect of unused tax losses of HK\$34,590,000 (2017 as restated: HK\$20,008,000) as they have arisen in the Company and certain subsidiaries that have been loss-making for some time and it is not probable that taxable profits will be available against which such tax losses can be utilised.
+Out of this amount, unrecognised tax losses of HK\$1,266,000 (2017: HK\$4,184,000) will expire in five years.